 Cultural things to do in Peru

 Historic Center of Lima The history of Lima dates to the 16th century.
 Ever since its founding by the Spanish, and during the Viceroyalty of Peru, Lima, the City of Kings, has been a political and cultural center of the first order on the new continent.
 The proof is in the Historic Center, where centuries-old churches, convents, and magnificent homes with elegant balconies have been preserved, ...
-More info
+Read More

 The Ica Tambos